ivan-guerra/programmador.com/content/posts/signing-git-commits-with-gpg.md

 **That includes both the opening `-----BEGIN PGP PUBLIC KEY BLOCK-----` and closing `-----END PGP PUBLIC KEY BLOCK-----` lines!**

-Now, every commit you make on your local machine will be signed.
-When you push your changes to a remote repository hosted on GitHub, GitHub will automatically verify the commit using the GPG key associated with your account.
+Now, when you push your changes to a remote repository hosted on GitHub, GitHub will automatically verify the commit using the GPG key associated with your account.

 ![Verified Commits](/posts/signing-git-commits-with-gpg/verified.png#center)